What we treat

-One part of the tooth is chipped or broken: in this case it is important to bring the fragment of tooth that has broken off as it can be reattached.
-If the fracture is wider or the broken fragment is not available, the tooth can be repaired with a filling or a crown.
+One part of your tooth is chipped or broken: in this case it is important to bring the piece of tooth that has broken off as it can be reattached.
+If the fracture is more severe or the broken fragment is not available, this tooth can be repaired with a filling or a crown.

-A fracture of the mandibular or maxillary bones: this will necessitate an appointment with a maxillofacial surgeon.
+A fracture of the mandibular or maxillary bones: this needs an appointment with a maxillofacial surgeon.

-Discoloured tooth: the trauma has provoked a haemorrhage within the dental pulp (pink colour) or has caused the nerve to die (grey colour).
-This case will most likely require the removal of the damaged nerve (root canal).
+A discoloured tooth: the trauma has provoked a haemorrhage within the dental pulp (pink colour) or has caused the nerve to die (grey colour).
+In this case, the damaged nerve (root canal) needs to be removed.

-The tooth has been dislodged from its natural position: an intervention to reposition the tooth back in its place can be carried out manually in the hours immediately following a trauma.
-Should too much time pass, the repositioning will require the use of orthodontic braces.
-Not infrequently, the nerve of the tooth will suffer irreversible damage, which will necessitate a root canal.
+Your tooth has been displaced from its natural position: the tooth can be repositioned in its place manually in the hours immediately following a trauma.
+If too much time passes, the repositioning will require the use of orthodontic braces.
+Very frequently the nerve of the tooth will suffer irreversible damage and will require root canal treatment.

-The tooth has been avulsed: the tooth may be reinserted if it has been maintained in ideal conditions: it must be preserved in the saliva (in the mouth) of the trauma sufferer, in milk, or in saline solution, and should be brought to the dentist within one hour for it to be reinserted with a reasonable probability of long-term durability.
+Your tooth has been knocked out (avulsed): the tooth may be reinserted if it has been maintained in ideal conditions: it must be preserved in the saliva (in the mouth) of the trauma sufferer, in milk, or in saline solution, and should be brought to the dentist within one hour for it to be reinserted with a reasonable probability of long-term durability.
 The use of a moulded mouth guard during sporting activity may prevent dental trauma.

-Contact us with no obligation for further information or to schedule a visit.
+Contact us with no obligation for further information or to book an appointment.